Submissions

 Blog Submission Guidelines

-• Posts should address the theme of “Smooth Criminals."
+• Posts should address the theme of “Space Exploration"

 • Possible blog submissions may include high-resolution JPEG original photography (digital original prints), drawings, paintings, and digital art.
 We are also seeking poems or other short creative works, personal stories and testimonies, and TV, film, or music reviews (up to 5 separate pieces).
 Written pieces should be under 1500 words and submitted as a Word document.